ABOUT THE PROJECT

 Over many years of neighborhood and campus planning, residents of Globeville and Elyria-Swansea (GES) have expressed the need for a market for local, fresh, healthful and affordable food.

-The rehabilitation project would generate a variety of small business opportunities and workforce development jobs immediately, including specifically training and hiring for those in our under-resourced communities.
+The building-rehabilitation project would generate a variety of small business opportunities and workforce development jobs immediately, including specifically training and hiring for those in our under-resourced communities.

 The project opens the door to small-business opportunities for local food entrepreneurs, artisans and more.